Jothkell/3D_golfmaxio/aws/README.md

 This guide sets up:
 - Static site hosting on S3 + optional CloudFront
 - A serverless reviews API on AWS Lambda + API Gateway that safely calls Google Places
+- (Optional) Backend primitives if you prefer AWS S3 for swing uploads instead of Cloudflare R2

 Prereqs
 - AWS account with admin permissions for S3, Lambda, API Gateway